-Visit the Ocean City boardwalk for an end-of-summer festival that has been luring families to the shore for 38 years.
-This 39th year, Sunfest will continue its reign as one of the biggest free crafts shows in the country, September 19 to 22.
+Visit the Ocean City boardwalk its 40th end-of-summer festival.
+Sunfest will continue its reign as one of the biggest free crafts shows in the country, September 18 to 21.
 While parents will enjoy the artisans and crafters, children will like the inflatables and hayrides.
-Live entertainment is provided all day, and at night, grab a ticket to see this year's headlining acts, The Beach Boys and country artists Kip Moore and Kacey Musgraves.
+Live entertainment is provided all day, and at night, grab a ticket to see this year's headlining acts, The Righteous Brothers' Bill Medley, Parmalee and Eric Paslay, and Rick Springfield.

 Bourne Scallop Fest: Cape Cod, Mass.

-Visit the Cape Cod shores of Buzzards Bay for the 44th annual Scallop Fest, where local scallops are harvested from the ocean and celebrated from September 20 to 22.
+Visit the Cape Cod shores of Buzzards Bay for the 45th annual Scallop Fest, where local scallops are harvested from the ocean and celebrated from September 19 to 21.
 Midway rides and games, live entertainment and arts and crafts are available all weekend, and kids 12 and under are free.
 The festival is moving to the Cape Cod Fairgrounds for the first time this year.
 The new location may not provide the Canal views but will still feature fresh seafood and can better accommodate the growing crowds.

 Harvestfest & Kidsfest: Coastal Maine

-Coastal Maine's York Beach is home to this 29th fall festival that features a Kidsfest just for children to enjoy games, entertainment, crafts, hayrides and a special Saturday night pumpkin stroll.
+Coastal Maine's Kennebunkport is home to this 30th fall festival that features a Kidsfest just for children to enjoy games, entertainment, crafts, hayrides and a special Saturday night pumpkin stroll.
 The event, which takes place October 18 and 19 on Short Sands York Beach, provides plenty of adult festivities as well.
 Live bands, food and beverage vendors, crafters and a marketplace fill the weekend with fun.

 Cranberry Festival: Nantucket, Mass.